Writing Instrument Brigade

 Learn how to "upcycle" your defunct writing instruments and help the campus become zero waste by 2020.

-In partnership with TerraCycle and OfficeMax, Procurement & Contracts has initiated a new program to collect our defunct writing instruments across campus.
-The writing instruments will be sent to TerraCycle which will be upcycled and made into fun and innovative products.
-The ultimate goal is to reduce the number of writing instruments being sent to landfills, and instead give those raw materials a second life as an upcycled product.
+In partnership with TerraCycle and OfficeMax, Procurement & Contracts has initiated a new program to divert defunct writing instrument from the campus waste stream.
+With the cooperation of Mail Services, the campus can easily and efficiently upcycle their writing instruments through Intercampus Mail.
+The writing instruments will be consolidated through Mail Services and sent to TerraCycle, where they will be upcycled and made into fun and innovative products.
+The ultimate goal is to reduce the number of writing instruments being sent to landfills, and instead give those raw materials a second life as upcycled products.

-TerraCycle will donate two cents for every writing instrument received to support the Sustainability Resource Center on campus.
-All pens, mechanical pencils, correction tape dispensers and markers are acceptable including Sharpies, highlighters, and dry erase markers.
+Good Karma: TerraCycle will donate two cents for every writing instrument received to the UCSD Sustainability Resource Center.
+All pens and pen caps, wooden pencils, mechanical pencils, correction tape dispensers and markers are acceptable including Sharpies, highlighters, and dry erase markers.

 Upcycling takes waste in its original form and makes it into something useful that has equal or greater value or quality.
 This is different from recycling since upcycling does not involve a chemical transformation of the object.

 - Set up a collection bin(s) in your office or building.

 - Drop off your writing instruments with the daily mail.
 Simply place them into an Intercampus Mail envelope labeled "used pens"

 - UCSD Mail Services will consolidate the writing instruments into one large shipment

 - Mail Services will ship the writing instruments to TerraCycle, where they will be upcycled into park benches, storage bins, and other new products